NomiScript Language Reference

 Entity type constants

-Extracted from symbol.rs and scripting/format/src/lib.rs:
+Extracted from symbol/builtins.rs and scripting/format/src/lib.rs:

 • +ENTITY-TRANSACTION+ = 0